SSheldon/ssheldon.github.com/_drafts/objective-c-from-rust-blocks.markdown

 ---
 layout: post
-title: "Objective-C and Rust: Blocks"
+title: "Objective-C from Rust: Blocks"
 ---

 start with link to spec